CYCLING PERFORMANCE TIPS

-Having a plan will help fight the boredom, and is a key to making this a positive part of your training program.
-There are many plans on the internet, but there are common themes in all of them.
+Remember that having a plan helps fight the boredom, and is a key to making this a positive part of your training program.
+There are many plans available, but most have common themes.

-Looking at a week's work of riding, you will probably want a day or two at 65-72% VO2 max as your recovery days, a day or two at 84-90% VO2 max. to build your aerobic base, and one or two interval sessions:
+For the week, you will probably want a day or two at 65-72% VO2 max. as recovery days, a day or two at 84-90% VO2 max. to build your aerobic base, and one or two interval sessions:

 You are pedaling in the Tour de France.
 The crowd is cheering as you push yourself up a steep hill.
 Your thighs are burning.
 Your breath is coming in gasps.
 Will you make it?
 "You've reached the top!" a voice commands.
 "Back off that tension!"
 You reach down and loosen the tension on your stationary bike, and come back to reality.